ejslgr/Leaflet-Intro/README.md

 ## Adding GeoJSON data to our Leaflet map

-To our map, we're going to add a live GeoJSON feed of all the earthquakes that occurred in the past day.
-USGS maintains numerous earthquake feeds, and you can see a summary of the information it makes available about these quakes here: [https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php)
+To our map, we're going to add two different data layers using two different methods:

+1. a live GeoJSON feed of all the earthquakes (as point data) that occurred in the past day.
+USGS maintains numerous earthquake feeds, and you can see a summary of the information it makes available about these quakes here: https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php.

+2. a static GeoJSON of global active faults (as line data).
+This data set is maintained by the Global Earthquake Model Foundation, and you can find it here: https://github.com/cossatot/gem-global-active-faults

+### Adding live data with JQuery

+First, let's add the earthquake data.
+The earthquake data is a live feed, updated every minute, and thus we cannot download the data or we would lose its real-time usefulness.
+Instead, we will include it in our map by pointing to the URL of the feed.
+To add data in this way, we'll use something called jQuery to load the data from the feed into the map.

+USGS publishes numerous earthquake feeds, and you can see a summary of the information it makes available about these quakes here: [https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php)

-The feed we want is all earthquakes of every magnitude that occurred in the last 24 hours: [https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_day.geojson](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_day.geojson).
-If you click on this link, you'll recognize that what you're looking at is a GeoJSON file: a collection of features that have a specified geometry and numerous properties or non-spatial attributes.
+The feed we will choose for this map is all earthquakes of every magnitude that occurred in the last 24 hours: [https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_day.geojson](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_day.geojson).
+If you click on this link, you'll find that you're looking at a GeoJSON file: a collection of features that have a specified geometry and numerous properties or non-spatial attributes.

 Here's the code we use to add the earthquake GeoJSON to our map.
-If you're following along in Atom, add the lines of code as indicated, then view your changes in a web browser.
+If you're following along in VS Code, add the lines of code as indicated, then view your changes in a web browser.

 In the ```head``` of the HTML file, after the line of code where you add the leaflet.js script, insert the following: